danilop/runjop/README.md

 ### Using with cron

 The previous example can be scheduled using [cron](http://en.wikipedia.org/wiki/Cron) on more than one hosts, but only one will actually run it.

+In this example two options are removed from the invocation of the tool (compared to the previous one):
-Without the "--node" option the hostname of each node is used.
-Without the "--range" option the default 300 seconds (5 minutes) range is used.
+* without the "--node" option the hostname of each node is used
+* without the "--range" option the default 300 seconds (5 minutes) range is used.

 E.g. to execute the job one minute past midnight (00:01) of every day of the month, of every day of the week: